akinsho/toggleterm.nvim/README.md

 I won't be turning this into a REPL plugin or doing a bunch complex stuff.
 If you find any issues, _please_ consider a _pull request_ not an issue.
 I won't be breaking my back to maintain this especially if it isn't broken "on my machine".
-I'm also going to be pretty conservative about what I add, I built this a thin layer over the neovim terminal, not to do a bunch more extra stuff that it doesn't do.
+I'm also going to be pretty conservative about what I add.

 ### Usage